-A Guide to Hut-to-Hut Hiking Through Austria & Northern Italy
+A Guide to Hut-to-Hut Hiking in the Austrian & Italian Alps

-Key resources, practical tips, and wise advice to touring Austria's iconic Stubai valley system, home to over 1000 family-run huts
+Key resources, practical tips, and wise advice to touring Austria's classic Stubai High Trail system, home to over 1000 family-run huts

 Nestled among the endless mountain peaks of Austria sit over 1,000 mountain huts, staffed by host families ready to receive hikers after long treks through the Alps.
 Don't let the term "hut" fool you—this incredible system of mountain lodges serve hearty food, often have showers, and provide a range of shared dorms and private rooms.